Minneriya National Park: A Close Encounter with Elephants

 Minneriya National Park can be reached from Polonnaruwa, Sigiriya, and Habarana.
 From each of these places, it is 37, 18, and 10 kilometers, respectively.
 Thus, if breakfast with the elephants is on your list, you can choose to stay at any one of these places and visit the national park at sunrise since it is the best time to witness these incredible creatures.
 It is also regarded as one of the most accessible national parks in the country.

-Since Kadulla is the neighbouring national park, you get an experience of both the worlds.
+Since Kadulla is the neighboring national park, you get an experience of both the worlds.
 The elephants tend to move in herds between the two parks.
 The best thing is to check with the local guide, which is the best place to go to.

 Minneriya National Park is 88.9 square kilometers and comprises of plenty of scrubs, forests, and wetlands while Kadulla Park is 66 square kilometers.